NuevoFoundation/workshops/content/english/guidelines/getting-started.md

 ### Follow instructions above

-Once you've followed the Code instructions above you'll have a local copy of the workshops repo
+Once you've followed the Code instructions above you'll have a local copy of the workshops repo.

 ### Create a topic branch